-If your credit isn’t quite where you want it to be, you might be looking for opportunities to raise your credit score.
+If your credit isn’t quite where you want it to be, you might be looking for opportunities to build your credit score.

 Credit repair may be able to help you achieve your goal, but it’s important to know that credit repair and credit building aren’t the same thing, and there are several things credit repair companies cannot do for you.